mvysny/mvysny.github.io/_posts/2022-12-11-kotlin-native-lessons-learned.md

 ## Working with files

-Surprisingly, Kotlin-Native lacks any support for working with filesystem - `File` and `Path` are JVM-only after all.
-This is such a glaring omission of such a basic feature it's simply beyond surprising.
+EDIT: there's [kotlinx-io](https://github.com/Kotlin/kotlinx-io) now which offers some basic working with files.
+I haven't tried it out, but it's used by ktor so it should be quite good.

-In order to work with files, you only have two options:
+Anyways, in order to work with files, you only have three options:

 * Use OKIO, however when you want to run on ARM then you're out of luck: [okio doesn't provide libraries for arm64](https://github.com/square/okio/issues/1171).
 * Write your own set of functions, based on posix `open()` function.
 This is ultimately what I did; see [IO.kt](https://github.com/mvysny/solar-controller-client/blob/master/src/nativeMain/kotlin/utils/IO.kt) for more details.
+* kotlinx-io: I wonder whether they offer ARM64 version?

 The above fully exposes the basic problem with any Kotlin-Native library: in order to be sure that the library works on different CPUs, every library has to run the tests on all of those CPUs.
 Which is obviously